 Who I am

-I am the author of thriller novels, novellas, short stories and poetry.
+I am the author of thriller and smart core novels, novellas, short stories and poetry.
 Each book I have released is standalone except Hemisphere, an 18-episode TV drama series in novel form, which is so big it had to be split into six installments.

 In these works, ordinary people are faced with extraordinary challenges and terrifying odds.
 They are not heroes.
 They don’t have superpowers to save them or magic to aid them.
 They fight, and sometimes they fail.

 Try Biome, which I wrote to be a big, immersive, classic-style adventure story — the type of hefty, satisfying read you used to be able to pick up in airports, but can’t anymore because it doesn’t involve vampires.